 If your app is available for iPhone or iPad, using the Apple Search Ads platform is a good idea.
-According to AppAnnie report, 65% app downloads on iOS app store happen through organic search.
+According to the AppAnnie report, 65% of app downloads on the iOS app store happen through organic search.

 29. Mobile App A/B Testing

-When sufficient number of users have downloaded the app, you can perform A/B testing for the app.
-This will help you in providing the best possible experience to the users after analysing test results.
+When a sufficient number of users have downloaded the app, you can perform A/B testing for the app.
+This will help you in providing the best possible experience for the users after analyzing test results.